Home » Arthur’s Bronzed Scallops with Lemon Butter Linguine

 Still, Arthur has been craving scallops, and he needs a recipe.
 As I recall, what he asked for was a knock-your-socks-off recipe for scallops, and he wanted it named after him.
 I heard you, Arthur!
 Behold the best recipe for scallops I know: Arthur’s Bronzed Scallops with Lemon Butter Linguine.
 Sounds fancy, no?
 Relax!
 It’s easy, and fast, too.

 This recipe requires dry sea scallops.
 Sea scallops and bay scallops aren’t interchangeable here.
-Sea scallops are an inch or two wide and very white, and bay scallops are more like a half an inch wide and often beige or pale pinkish brown.
+Sea scallops are a couple of inches wide and very white, and bay scallops are more like an inch wide and often beige or pale pinkish brown.
 There’s also a huge difference between “dry” and “wet” scallops.
 The terms “wet” and “dry” refer to how the scallops are treated after harvesting.
 Wet scallops are soaked in a preservative solution, and dry scallops are individually flash frozen literally within minutes of harvest.

 So what’s the difference to the cook or the diner?
 First is taste.
 Wet scallops have a pronounced chemical taste.
 You can rinse them ‘til the cows come home, but you can’t completely get rid of it.
 Second is texture.
 You simply can’t get wet scallops dry enough to sear properly, and the texture is a little mushy.
 Dry scallops, on the other hand, remain firm and can be blotted dry to sear beautifully.
 I know scallops aren’t cheap, and dry scallops are the more expensive of the two.
 But, honestly, I don’t want to spend any of my money on wet scallops.
 If I can’t get dry scallops, I’ll save my money until I can.
 I either read labels and ingredients carefully, or I ask at the seafood counter.